Ridzz23/cse15l-lab-reports/LabReport1.md

 <br>

 ![Image](ls_folder.png)
 > Here the `ls` command is used with a path to the directory `lecture1/`.
 This is a valid argument.
 So, the files and folders which are within `lecture1/` are printed out.
-The current working directory remains `home/`.
+The current working directory remains as `home/`.
 <br>

 ![Image](ls_file.png)